 25

-Chihayafuru is a manga written and illustrated by Yuki Suetsugu.
-Chihaya becomes obsessed with the game of karuta.
-The game is introduced to her by Arata Wataya, who is a quiet transfer student.
+Chihayafuru is a manga series written and illustrated by Yuki Suetsugu.
+The story revolves around Chihaya, who becomes deeply passionate about the traditional card game karuta after it is introduced to her by Arata Wataya, a quiet and talented transfer student.

 ComedyDramaMusic